Recommended Editions of Disney Animated (and Partially Animated) Features:

 Purist: VHS or 1995 CAV Laserdisc.
 There is a LD preservation by Molly, the “Non-Lowry Version” synced to the Platinum Edition mono track available on TPB, but I don’t recommend it (see below).
 An updated preservation is being discussed.

-Acceptable Alternative: The 2012 Diamond Edition DVD or BD.
-The damage is done at this point so the improved detail and light levels make the 2012 release preferable to the 2005 Platinum release.
+Acceptable Alternative: The 2012 Diamond Edition BD (or DVD).
+If you want a digital release, the damage is done at this point so the improved detail and light levels make the 2012 version preferable to the 2005 Platinum DVD.

 It should be clear that there are trade-offs to the restored releases.
 Lines have that licked candy stick appearance that over processing brings.
 Some detail has been scrubbed, but other detail is now visible from the improved definition.
 Some of the lost detail may partially be an illusion because of the lack of vertical blurring in the new transfers.